Mia Bowater, Involvement Officer at Shelter, on how her own experience has benefited her in her role, and the people she works with.

 ‘On bad days, we slept in my mum’s car’

-For context, my mum and I fled violence when I was seven years old (I’m now 23) and were homeless for two years.
+For context, my parents’ relationship broke down when I was seven years old (I’m now 23), meaning my mum and I were homeless for two years.
 On good days, we slept on the floors and sofas offered to us by the parents of my friends in the school playground.
 On bad days, we slept in my mum’s car.
 Eventually, we were offered temporary accommodation in Sheffield, which we inevitably left and were again, legally homeless.

 In the 10 years that followed, mum and I rented privately.
 We moved 16 times, rarely staying in properties for longer than six months (sometimes less), with a few periods of sofa surfing in-between places.
 We struggled to find our balance walking the fine line between affordable and safe – a compromise many people in the private rented sector must make.
 I was very aware from a young age that the conditions we were forced to live in were unsafe.
 Often illegal.
 Like the time our landlord had the boiler condemned because they found asbestos in the airing cupboard, but said they saw ‘no financial benefit’ in replacing it, threatening us with eviction when we challenged them.
 Finally, in 2015, my mum was offered a council property, where we’ve been settled, safe and happy for almost five years now.